-Yes, you’re the parent.
-“Educating your children.”
-BIG responsibility.
-Especially daunting when you know people are looking over your shoulder or questioning you directly.
+Yes, educating your children is a big responsibility.
+(Especially daunting when you know people are looking over your shoulder or questioning you directly.)

-But your kids weren’t put on this earth just to be educated.
+But your kids were put on this earth for a special purpose.

-They are growing right before your eyes, growing independent and capable, and growing right out of your home.
-You had these little beauties for a reason, so try to enjoy them.
+They are growing up right before your eyes, growing independent and capable, and eventually growing right out of your home.
+You had these little kids for a reason, so enjoy them while you have them.

-And though you discovered it was a lot of work; yup, you were right there.
-You didn’t have them so you could check another box off the list, another makework project.
+And though you discovered parenting was a lot of work (yup, you were right there), you didn’t have them so you could check another box off the list, another makework project, like homeschooling them.

 Don’t make home education an unreachable makework project.
 They already want to learn, they were hardwired for it.
 So have fun with it.